madetech/blog/posts/there_is_more_to_code_quality_than_coverage.md

 Previously we’ve shown you our [complete deployment pipeline](https://www.madetech.com/news/continuous-delivery-with-jenkins).
 In this article I am going to talk about the tooling we currently use during the first step of our deployment pipeline - the build step - to keep our code at a consistently high standard.

 The majority of our code quality testing happens before any unit, or feature tests are run.
 The exception being to this being security testing.
-The reason being that you don’t want to be waste a build slave running "bad code”.
+The reason being that this static code analysis takes a lot less time to run than an entire test suite does, so you don’t want to waste a build slave running "bad code”.

 The areas we focus in on can be broadly separated into three areas; Complexity, Style, and Security.